rpm-software-management/rpm-web/user_doc/faq.md

 and though unexpanded macro.
 The shell (by default /bin/sh) executing the scriptlet is not happy with that.
 Check your scriptlets with rpm -q --scripts pkgname and fix the scriptlet or bug the original packager.

+#### How can I add a file with a space in the name?

+You can't just type the space within the name as it is used in the spec as delimiter.
+One way to deal with this is match the file with a glob expression that does not contain the space.
+Another way is to surround the path with double-quotes.
+Unfortunately this will prevent globs to be expanded.
+So you need to stick to one of the methods and can't use both in the same entry.